Readers’ Advisory Request Forms

 To see the best books of a given year (2001-present), please visit our Best Books of the Year page.

-- Teen Books about bullying
+- Teen Books about Bullies and Bullying

 - Boy Meets Book – Teen Reads with Guy Appeal

 - Culture Shock: ‘Tween and Teen Novels about Immigrants and Refugees

 - Distant Futures and Alternate Worlds – Dystopian and Post-Apocalyptic Novels for Teens

 - Diversity in YA – Teen Novels Featuring Diverse Characters

 - Faith and Spirituality – Novels for Teens

 - Get in the Game – Sports Novels for Teens

 - Girls Who Kick Butt – YA Books With Awesome Heroines